Dog’s Weight – What’s the BIG deal?

 If you would like to add healthy foods to your pet’s kibble, such as leafy greens, that’s fantastic!
 But keep it to a minimum, as in less than 10% of his whole diet.
 Avoid vegetables that are filled with starches (sugar), such as sweet potatoes.
 Here (https://therawfeedingcommunity.com/2017/02/12/simple-ways-to-improve-your-dogs-kibble/) are some simple ways to improve your dog’s kibble diet.

-I recognize that my dog is overweight, now what?
+I recognize that my dog’s weight, now what?

 Recognizing the problem is the start of being on track to weight loss!
 Just like we hear for humans, the key to weight loss in pets is diet and exercise.
 I can’t stress a quality diet enough.
 Healthy, quality ingredients and portion control is key.
 If you’re feeding kibble, feed the amount on the bag based on the dog’s IDEAL weight.
 If your pup is 80 lbs. but should be 60 lbs., feed using the directions for a 60 lb. dog.
 This is so important!
 Keep treats to a minimum, or use your dog’s regular portion of kibble as a treat!
 If you’re feeding raw, you feed 2% of your dog’s ideal weight.